-- 47. [Networking Series] Joel Z. Rosenthal, Kevin Jay Irwin PC Repair and Maintenance A Practical Guide (2003, Charles River Media).chm - 48.
-Marcia Press, Barry Press PC Upgrade and Repair Bible (2004, Wiley Pub). - 49.
-[Start and Run A] Lynn Spry, Philip Spry Start & Run a Computer Repair Service (2011, Self-Counsel Press, Inc.). - 50.
-Rick Harison How to Start a Home-based Computer Repair Business (2015, Morris Book Publishing). - 51.[For Dummies Computers] Dan Gookin Troubleshooting and Maintaining Your PC All-in-One For Dummies (2017, Wiley). - 52.[Hardware and Software] Jean Andrews A+ Guide to IT Technical Support (2016, Course Technology). - 53.
-Cheryl A. Schmidt Complete CompTIA A+ Guide to IT Hardware and Software (2016, Pearson IT Certification). - 54.
-Andrews Jean.
-A+ Guide to IT Technical Support (Hardware and Software). - 55. curriculum-6. - 56.BGPSabanknote.

-Urban and Natural Environmental Management

-Learning Outcomes: The aim of the course is to study and raise awareness of the problems in the management of urban and natural environments that are facing us in the future.
+47. [Networking Series] Joel Z. Rosenthal, Kevin Jay Irwin - PC Repair and Maintenance\ A Practical Guide (2003, Charles River Media).chm

+48. Marcia Press, Barry Press - PC Upgrade and Repair Bible (2004, Wiley Pub).

+49. [Start and Run A] Lynn Spry, Philip Spry - Start & Run a Computer Repair Service (2011, Self-Counsel Press, Inc.).

+50. Rick Harison - How to Start a Home-based Computer Repair Business (2015, Morris Book Publishing).

+51. [For Dummies\ Computers] Dan Gookin - Troubleshooting and Maintaining Your PC All-in-One For Dummies (2017, Wiley).

+52. [Hardware and Software] Jean Andrews - A+ Guide to IT Technical Support (2016, Course Technology).

+53. Cheryl A. Schmidt - Complete CompTIA A+ Guide to IT Hardware and Software (2016, Pearson IT Certification).

+54. Andrews Jean. - A+ Guide to IT Technical Support (Hardware and Software) .

+55. curriculum-6.

+BGPSabanknote.

+The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.

+• Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area

+• Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technologyProject planning and managementAdapting to new situationsRespect for difference and multiculturalismAdapting to new situationsRespect for the natural environmentDecision-makingShowing social, professional and ethical responsibility and sensitivity to gender issuesWorking independentlyCriticism and self-criticismTeam workProduction of free, creative and inductive thinkingWorking in an international environment.....Working in an interdisciplinary environmentOthers...Production of new research ideas.....